cheerzhang/dutch_voc_study/README.md

 - ### View All Entries
   View all the nouns and verbs stored in the database.

-## User Permissions
-- *Registered Users*: Can add new nouns and verbs to the database.
-- *Guests*: Can search and download all data available in the database.

 ## Vocabulary Details
 *Nouns*: Includes information on singular and plural forms, definite articles (de/het), English translations, and difficulty levels (A1-C).